Sabariya

 The Savaria are a Gond people of Janjgir-Champa district in Chhattisgarh state of India.

 Geographic distribution

-Most Sabariya people live in the Janjgir-Champa district.
+Most Savaria people live in the Janjgir-Champa district.
 In other districts, such as Balauda bazar, Bilaspur, Korba and Raigarh, the Sabariya population is fewer and is mostly found in the areas that share borders with the Janjgir-Champa District.

 A total of 99 villages were identified as having Sabariya members.
 Some villages have less than 10 members, others have a higher number.
 The villages with the highest Sabariya populations are Balauda(500 person) (381 persons), Kamrid (230 persons) and Nawagarh (200 persons).

 Among the tehsils, Jaijaipur, Champa, Akaltara, Pamgarh and Janjgir have the highest number of Sabariya villages.
 Below is a summary of tehsils with the number of villages.